 - Create table LIKE - Copy CREATE TABLE AS to clipboard

 - Add column - Copy ADD COLUMN to clipboard

-- Truncate table - Copy TRUNCATE to clipboard
+- Truncate table - Copy TRUNCATE_IF_EXISTS to clipboard

 - Drop table - Copy DROP TABLE to pclipboard

 - Create a table - Add a new table by running a statement, or alternatively use the Add new link near the TABLES group.